 - Then, think of stories in your job experience, school experience or volunteer experience that demonstrate you have experience related to the job requirement listed

-- Lastly, use the STAR method to tell stories how you met that job requirement in the past
+- Lastly, use the STAR method to tell stories of how you met that job requirement in the past

 Tip 4: Be mindful of your social media footprint

 Your potential employer will Google your name if you’re being considered for a position at their company.
-A company’s online presence is a big part of their marketing mix, so it’s important for you to show an employer that you use social media and are (somewhat) findable online.
+A company’s online presence is a big part of its marketing mix, so it’s important for you to show an employer that you use social media and are (somewhat) findable online.
 If you’re completely unfindable online, an employer will think one of two things: